DavidCibin/myBar/README.md

 For my planning, I used [Trello](https://trello.com/b/VAZFgOAG/mybar) to keep track of each step  and keep everything organized

-This app was deployed using Heroku and you can access it [here](https://mybar.fly.dev/)
+This app was deployed using Render and you can access it [here](https://mybar.onrender.com)

 ### Screenshots